2007 NBA Finals

 The 2007 NBA Finals was the championship series of the National Basketball Association's (NBA) 2006–07 season and conclusion of the season's playoffs.
 In this best-of-seven playoff series, the Western Conference champion San Antonio Spurs defeated the Eastern Conference champion Cleveland Cavaliers in a 4–0 sweep.
-This was Cleveland's first trip to the NBA Finals in their franchise history and San Antonio's fourth.
+This was Cleveland's first trip to the NBA Finals in their franchise history (as well as the first for LeBron James) and San Antonio's fourth.
 Tony Parker was named the series' MVP.
 The series was televised on ABC under the ESPN on ABC branding, and produced the lowest television ratings in NBA Finals history until 2020.

-This series was the last sweep in the NBA Finals until 2018, which coincidentally also involved the Cavaliers on the losing end.
-This also was the last finals until 2019 in which a team made its first trip to the NBA Finals in its franchise history.
+This series was the last sweep in the NBA Finals until 2018, which also involved the Cavaliers on the losing end.

 Format

 The Finals were played using the 2-3-2 format, where the first two and last two games are held at the team with home court advantage.
 The NBA, after experimenting in the early years, restored this original format for the Finals in 1985.
 The other playoff series were played in the 2-2-1-1-1 format.

 The best-of-seven series began on June 7, 2007, with the Western Conference champion San Antonio Spurs playing the Eastern Conference champion Cleveland Cavaliers.
 Because the San Antonio Spurs had a better regular season win–loss record, they had home court advantage.